 3. You have people-pleasing tendencies.

 When you are neglected emotionally as a kid, you develop a skill to please others.
-Not only did you learn that your needs are not important, you believe that other people’s needs like your parents are more important than yours.
+Not only did you learn that your needs are not important, you believed that other people’s needs like your parents are more important than yours.

 Neglected children are trained to please their parents.